stephenclemmer/reading-notes/class-01.md

 **How HTTP sends data between computers:**

   **The client requests service.
 The server responds with service.**

   ***The client asks for a menu.
 The server responds with a menu.***

   The client orders a meal.
 The server puts in the order.

   *The kitchen makes the order.
 The client picks up the meal.*

-2.**Describe how HTML, CSS, and JS files are “parsed” in the browser.**
+**How HTML, CSS, and JS files are “parsed” in the browser:**

 The browser parses the HTML file first, and that leads to the browser to recognize:

-- any \<link>-element references to external CSS stylesheets
-- any \<script>-element references to scripts.
+-any \<link>-element references to external CSS stylesheets -any \<script>-element references to scripts.

 As the browser parses the HTML:

-- It sends requests back to the server for any CSS files it has found from \<link> elements,
-- Then sends requests back to the server for any JavaScript files it has found from \<script> elements,
-- Then uses the CSS files and JavaScript files to parse the CSS and JavaScript.
+-It sends requests back to the server for any CSS files it has found from \<link> elements, -Then sends requests back to the server for any JavaScript files it has found from \<script> elements, -Then uses the CSS files and JavaScript files to parse the CSS and JavaScript.

 The browser:

-- Generates an in-memory DOM tree from the parsed HTML,
-- Generates an in-memory CSSOM structure from the parsed CSS,
-- Compiles and executes the parsed JavaScript.
+-Generates an in-memory DOM tree from the parsed HTML, -Generates an in-memory CSSOM structure from the parsed CSS, -Compiles and executes the parsed JavaScript.

 As the browser builds the DOM tree and applies the styles from the CSSOM tree and executes the JavaScript:

-- A visual representation of the page is painted to the screen,
-- The user sees the page content and can begin to interact with it.
+-A visual representation of the page is painted to the screen, -The user sees the page content and can begin to interact with it.

 ## Website Design and Process